Body odour and sexual attraction: Body odour as a cue for ovulation

-Additionally, it has been proposed through research that male in a relationship would be more sensitive to their partner's onset of ovulation-linked odour, and resultantly become desensitised after repeated exposure.
-On the other hand, non-paired males were continuously sensitive to the odour.
-This demonstrates the persistence of the odour as an evolutionary or adaptation process, which could ensure the offspring reproduction success of female by keeping constant exposure to males during their menstrual cycle.
-During this period, the most fertile females tend to have more extra-pair copulations.
-Males testosterone levels are found to be associated with a females’ reproduction fertility, such that males exposed to scents of females during the peak period of their fertility, had significantly higher testosterone levels than their baseline levels.
-Evolution suggests this is an adaptation due to the physical changes inside the male body, although more research must be conducted to ensure these high levels of testosterone lead to reproductive behaviours.
+It has been hypothesized that changes in body odour during the menstrual cycle may provide cues to males about the fertility of females.
+However, evidence for the ability of males to detect these signals is poor.
+One study found that the odour of shirts worn by females in follicular phase were considered more pleasant by males than the odour of the same females during luteal phase.
+Meanwhile a similar study of slightly larger sample size failed to find a significant difference between males' ratings of ovulating and non-ovulating females' odours.
+Another study found a significant difference in males' salivary testosterone levels after smelling the shirts of ovulating versus non-ovulating females.

 Body odour and fluctuating asymmetry

-Fluctuating Asymmetry (FA) is a type of biological asymmetry, referring to the extent to which small random deviations occur from expected perfect symmetry in different populations of organisms.
+Fluctuating asymmetry (FA) is a type of biological asymmetry, referring to the extent to which small random deviations occur from expected perfect symmetry in different populations of organisms.
 In humans, for example, FA can be demonstrated through the unequal sizes of bilateral features such as the eyes, ears and breasts.
 FA acts as an index for measuring developmental instability as it provides a clear indicator of the possible environmental and genetic stressors affecting development.
 It is thought that having a preference for a symmetrical face offers some adaptive value as such symmetry may signal an individual's ability to cope with environmental challenges.
 FA shares an inverse relationship with certain desired traits; a low FA is correlated with higher stress tolerance, larger body size in males, smaller body size in females, and higher facial attractiveness.
 FA is detectable through the olfactory senses and it has a measurable effect on sexual attraction.
 Significant cues may be found through body odour relating to a potential mate's health, reproductive status and genetic quality and FA is one such cue as it is considered to be a marker of genetic and developmental stability.